-British Curling Paralympic Programme Selection Policy 2019-20
+British Curling Paralympic Programme Selection Policy 2020-21

-The investment received from UK Sport is designed to achieve medals in future Paralympic Games and British Curling's current role is to invest in the right Paralympic athletes to maximise medal potential in 2022.
-Please note that the levels of programme investment can only be confirmed following consultation with UK Sport.
+The Medal Support Plan investment received from UK Sport is designed to achieve a medal in the 2022 Paralympic Games.
+British Curling's role is to invest in, support and develop Paralympic athletes in order to maximise medal potential in 2022.